-This quarter's topic will be “The Ninety-nine Beautiful Names of God”, based on the Al-Ghazali text of the same name.
+This summer, we're studying the text "A Thinking Person's Guide to Islam" with Ustadh (teacher) AbdulLatif Al Amin.
+Starting in October, we will return to “The Ninety-nine Beautiful Names of God”, based on the Al-Ghazali text of the same name.
 Shaykh Qasim Hatem from Mihraab Foundation will be our teacher.

-The class will be held Wednesdays at 7pm at the Hillman City Collaboratory, starting October 4.
-The class is free and open to all, but donations are appreciated.
-The text is from Fons Vitae Publishing and is available though many retailers.
+The class is held Wednesdays at 7pm at the Hillman City Collaboratory.
+It's free and open to all, but donations are appreciated.

 Building Our Community Together

 How will you be a part of Building Our Community Together?
 Join Wasat for this important effort.